Foreign Trained Applicants

 Foreign trained applicants must have their credentials assessed and

-the national optometric board examination, the Canadian Assessment of
+the national optometric board examination, the Canadian Assessment in Competence in Optometry (OEBC exam).

 The Federation of Optometric Regulatory Authority of Canada (FORAC)